QuiNovas/ami-cleaner/README.rst

 - Not getting used in any of Autoscaling Launch Configurations.

 - Not getting used in any of the Launch Template versions

+- Atleast one more build exists which is not expired

 **Note:** Set OLDER_THAN_DAYS  more than your usual packer/ami build schedule interval days, if not ami-cleaner might deregister an ami which is old enough without the latest builds of it.